 Evaluation During Treatment

-In the first week of treatment, our clinical team assesses each patient in depth to determine his or her individual needs.
+In the first week of treatment, our clinical team assesses and evaluates each patient in depth to determine his or her individual needs.

 Some areas evaluated are speech, self-care, physical/motor and cognitive abilities, as well as a functional assessment of daily life skills.

 On an ongoing basis, our treatment teams monitor patients’ abilities, distraction tolerance, and need for structure.
 With biweekly meetings to assess progress, they frequently adjust treatment goals to better assist patients.

 We also use a scale we designed.
 PERPOS is a measurement tool that focuses on the complex interactions of the environment and ability.
 We discovered that the level of distraction and structure in patient’s environments is very important in recovery.
 So this tool measures:

 Lower PERPOS scores represent a greater degree of impairment, while higher scores represent a lesser degree of impairment.
 These scores are determined during bi-weekly treatment team meetings, which include neuropsychologists, physical therapists, occupational therapists, speech language pathologists, case managers and other members of the clinical team.

 Pate Rehabilitation attempts to improve functional abilities in a way that maximizes the gains made at the treatment facility and transfers them to the patient’s home or work environments.

 Maximum transfer of functional improvement to their environments occurs by treating patients’ functional impairments in settings that closely resemble the environment in which they plan to use their skills.

 The level of distraction and amount of structure present in each patient’s environment are the core elements of our treatment approach.
 The PERPOS measures these elements, and this information informs therapists how well patients perform functional activities within different environments.